-- -Schedule more intentional well publicized alcohol awareness events and programming that engages students to the topics of smart social decision making regarding their use of alcohol. - -Plan and provide alternative activities late at night.
-Consider beginning alternative events at 10 or 11 pm vs. 7 or 8pm. - -Make sure the AODA Committee hosts an event for WinterFest and Warrior Cup and promote AODA issues and our committee to students and employees. - -Include more students in our meetings, planning and events. - -Not only address athletes and substance abuse but fine arts students and substance abuse which can be equally concerning with drugs and alcohol.
+- -Reinstate across academic year randomness of scheduled drug testing and revised drug testing to include expectations and standard consequences from athletics and student life when an alcohol or drug violation has occurred.
+Marijuana use on campus continues to increase and it is illegal behavior.
+Policy is currently under review with the AD and Dean of Students. - -Recommit to more regular AODA meetings. - -Re-establish athletic testing programming from the hold on the program from the new AD. - -Plan and provide alternative activities late at night.
+Consider beginning alternative events at 10 or 11 pm vs. 7 or 8pm. - -Make sure the AODA Committee hosts an event for WinterFest and Warrior Cup and promote AODA issues and our committee to students and employees. - -Include more students in our meetings, planning and events. - -Not only address athletes and substance abuse but fine arts students on campus and substance abuse which can be equally concerning with drugs and alcohol. - -Any programming tying in sexual assault situations and AODA use would be helpful as these factors are almost always connected.

-V. Procedures for distributing AODA Policy to students and employees
+III.
+Procedures for distributing AODA Policy to students and employees